 1. Research the organization

 You'll want to do plenty of pre-interview research to help you paint the most complete picture of the organization and it's culture.
 What is their mission?
-How does it distinguish itself from others working on similar issues or with similar clientele?
-What is the geographic scope of the organization?
+How does the org distinguish itself from others working on similar issues or with similar clientele?
+What is their geographic scope?
 How is it funded?
 What buzz words do you notice when you read the organization’s website?

 2. Type up talking points

 For example, the anecdotes that illustrate your most salient skills.
-It’s fine to bring in notes to the interview with you.
-You can bring along any notes you have along with additional copies of your resume (not always necessary in today's digital age, but still good to have on hand), and work samples to leave behind in a neat padfolio.
+Remember, it's fine (even recommended) to bring notes along to the interview with you.
+Bring any notes you have as well as additional copies of your resume (not always necessary in today's digital world, but still good to have on hand), and work samples to leave behind in a neat padfolio.

 3. Figure out how to answer common interview questions